 Elderly Service Officers

-The Elgin Police Department has elderly service officers who are trained to assist Elgin senior citizens who have been victimized, or are at risk for victimization.
+The Elgin Police Department has elderly service officers who are trained to assist Elgin senior citizens who have been victimized or are at risk for victimization.
 The officers conduct visits with victims to answer questions and to discuss prevention measures relating to a particular crime or scam.
-To schedule a visit with an elderly service officer, call (847) 289-2626.
+To schedule a visit with an elderly service officer, call (847) 289-2533.

 Senior Lock Box Program

 The safety of Elgin's senior citizens and their access to emergency assistance is important.
 This is why the Elgin Fire Department sponsors the “Senior Residential Lock Box Program."
-For more information about this program, click here.
+Find more information about this program.

 Senior Citizens Police Academy

-For senior citizens who would like to learn more about the police department, the senior citizens police academy provides seniors who are at least 55 years of age with the opportunity to learn about the department’s Tactical Response Team, K-9 Unit, Drug and Gang Units, and much more.
+For senior citizens who would like to learn more about the police department, the Senior Citizens Police Academy provides seniors who are at least 55 years of age with the opportunity to learn about the department’s Tactical Response Team, K-9 Unit, Drug and Gang Units, and much more.
 The academy is free.
 Elgin residents are first priority for acceptance; a criminal background check will be conducted for each applicant.
-Registration for the 2017 session is open!
-For more information click here, and to register, click here.

 Sign Up for Scam Information

 Cherie Aschenbrenner has an email scam alert program.
 Provide her with your email address and she will send scam information out daily or weekly, based on when information is obtained by the police department.
-Over 300 seniors subscribe to this service!
-Recent scam information can be seen by clicking here.
+Over 900 seniors subscribe to this service!
 Cherie will also send the Senior Newsletter to subscribers, as well as TRIAD event flyers and information.
+Email Cherie today!